-k6 provides many destinations and metric types, but it cannot directly support all possibilities.
-If you want to store or alter metrics captured during an active k6 test, you can create a custom output extension.
+k6 provides many metrics and output formats, but it cannot directly support all possibilities.
+To store or alter metrics captured during an active k6 test, you can create a custom output extension.

 - To support a time-series database not already supported

 - To add derived metrics data for storage

 - To filter metrics to only the data you care about

 To run this tutorial, you'll need the following applications installed:

 Set up a directory to work in.

 The core of an Output extension is a struct that implements the output.Output interface.

 Create a simple example that outputs each set of metrics to the console as received by the AddMetricSamples(samples metrics.SampleContainer) method of the output interface.